astritzeqiri/go-sdk-template/README.md

 # Template repo for Go SDK
 This template helps developers get started with the Go SDK and initiate indexing process on pkg.go.dev repository

+## Prerequisites
+For publishing the package, it is important to note the Go website's [Licence Disclaimer](https://pkg.go.dev/license-policy).
+As stated in the document, in case of the missing license, only limited package and module information will be made available on the Go website.
+You can find more information on [license config](https://developers.liblab.com/cli/config-file-overview-customizations/#license) in our developer docs.

 ## Contents
 This repository contains the following: